sslinkyy/AI-PC-Operator/README.md

 AI PC Operator with stock analysis capabilities
 # Hierarchical Agent System with Error Handling

 This project implements a hierarchical agent system designed for stock analysis and trading, equipped with advanced error handling capabilities.
 The system uses a neural network-based architecture for persistent learning and integrates various agents to perform specific tasks.
+Over time, the system aims to reduce its dependence on the OpenAI API by storing knowledge persistently and learning from previous tasks.

 ## Table of Contents